jacobfisher18/yntht/README.md

 - Figure out a better css system; there are bugs if two classes have the same name, we need some namespacing for these classes somehow

 #### Features:
+- Ability to delete a user's own account
+- Search for users, view their page, follow them
 - Thumbs up and thumbs down songs
 - Specifically recommend a song to someone
 - Forgot password flow